guoxuesong/deepstacks/README.md

 putsh_to: str or 0, if not 0, push the result of this line to stack whose name equals to push_to.

 share_id: str or 0, if not 0, the layers has same share_id share params.
+Keep it 0, macro 'share' and 'call' will handle it.

-# flags
+# Flags
-Following flags take effect in order:
+Following flags take effect in order, if any of these three take effect, 'num_filters' will be IGNORED:

 'maxpool': Pool[123]DLayer mode='max',use filter_size as pool_size, use stride